Manisha123854/Social-Media-Web-App-/README.md

 - Focus on enhancing the social feed project with the introduction of a comment model.
 - Updates to the redirect URL after login and enhancement of the navigation bar.
 - Introduction of a "post detail" view to display individual posts and comments.
-- Touches on HTML and CSS changes, including creating a button for returning to the feed.
-- Creation of a comment form and a "Comment" model in Django.

 ## Stage 4: Finalizing Post and Comment Functionality